FirstService: History

+Acquisition

 In 2004, FirstService acquired CMN international, the largest member of Colliers International, an international real estate services group.
 The cost of the acquisition was $88 million.
 In 2010, FirstService merged the entire Colliers International platform into itself, creating the third largest real estate services firm in the world.

 In 2015, FirstService spun off its Colliers International subsidiary as a commercial property as a new public company, called Colliers International.
 The remaining company was focused on residential property services, and was led by D. Scott Patterson instead of Hennick.

-Business
+Segments

 FirstService is divided into two segments: FirstService Residential and FirstService Brands.
 FirstService Residential was responsible for 69% of 2017 revenue, while FirstService Brands was responsible for the other 31%.

 FirstService Residential provides property management services to private residential communities, such as condominiums and homeowner associations.
 It manages approximately 8,000 communities in Canada and the United States.
 The company manages many Toronto high-rise condominiums, and has been involved in lawsuits with condominium boards over changes in management.
 Buildings managed by FirstService include The Union in New Haven, Connecticut, ViewPoint in Atlanta, Georgia, Morningside Gardens in New York City, and Ideal Lofts in Toronto, Ontario.

+The contracts between FirstService and its subsidiaries on one side and the home-owners associations they serve include "no hire" clauses whereby the latter are forbidden from hiring the current or former employees of FirstService for several months after the end of their employment at FirstService.
+The union which organizes FirstService workers filed a complained against the practice which it refers to as "bondage fee."